MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

     -   **Location**: Select **Set** to open the **Path Properties** dialog box.
 Configure software inventory to search all client hard disks for the specified file, search a specified path (for example, **C:\Folder**), or search for a specified variable (for example, *%windir%*).
 You can also search all subfolders under the specified path.

-    -   **Exclude encrypted and compressed files**: When you choose this option, any compressed or encrypted files are not inventoried.
+    -   **Exclude encrypted and compressed files**: When you choose this option, any compressed or encrypted files aren't inventoried.

-    -   **Exclude files in the Windows folder**: When you choose this option, any files in the Windows folder and its subfolders are not inventoried.
+    -   **Exclude files in the Windows folder**: When you choose this option, any files in the Windows folder and its subfolders aren't inventoried.

     Select **OK** to close the **Inventoried File Properties** dialog box.
 Add all the files that you want to inventory, and then select **OK** to close the **Configure Client Setting** dialog box.